prashantgupta24/Salt-Stack/README.md

 If you recall, */salt/states/base* was the base directory we had created earlier in the Master VM.

-Since each state in salt needs a sub-directory in the respective environment, I will create a folder inside this directory,
+Since each state in salt needs a sub-directory in the respective environment, Create a folder inside this directory,

     root@master:~# mkdir /salt/states/base/nginxState

-Inside this folder, I will create the **init.sls** file, which holds the State configuration we need to run in our Minions.
+Inside this folder, create the **init.sls** file, which holds the State configuration we need to run in our Minions.

     root@master:~# vi /salt/states/base/nginxState/init.sls